 The total information found in all available chronologically-fixed documents later than the sixth century BC … could not have provided the necessary material for the historical framework of the fifth chapter of Daniel.’
 (R. P. Dougherty, Nabonidus and Belshazzar (New Haven: Yale, 1929), pp. 199f.)

-To explain: Daniel states that Belshazzar was king the night that Babylon fell (5:30), but the two famous Greek historians of the fifth and fourth centuries BC (Herodotus and Xenophon) did not mention Belshazzar when they described the fall of Babylon.
+Daniel states that Belshazzar was king the night that Babylon fell (5:30), but the two famous Greek historians of the fifth and fourth centuries BC (Herodotus and Xenophon) did not mention Belshazzar when they described the fall of Babylon.
 Annals in the Greek language are absolutely silent concerning Belshazzar.
 This situation goes right down to Josephus in the first century AD.
 Secular sources have, since ancient times, stated that Nabonidus was the last king of Babylon.

 The name “Belshazzar” was not rediscovered until the Nabonidus Chronicle was published in 1882.
 With it Daniel was proven correct.
 It verified Belshazzar’s existence, as well as his co-regency during the absence of his father.
 The Nabonidus Chronicle states that Nabonidus (Belshazzar’s father) lived in Arabia during the last ten years of the Babylonian Empire, and that he left the kingship to Belshazzar during that period.
 (Hasel, pg.
 155; New World Encyclopedia);